-“So, how did you get the inspiration for Syn-ake, your new revolutionary anti-aging ingredient?,” the hopeful young reporter asked the Pentapharm representative.
+“How did you get the inspiration for Syn-ake, your new revolutionary anti-aging ingredient?,” the hopeful young reporter asked the Pentapharm representative.

-“Their transfixing gaze, their slithering crawling, they are so powerful.
+“Their transfixing gaze, their slithering crawling… they’re so powerful.
 But snakes can also be dangerous.
 Take the deadly South Asian temple viper.
 It bites its victims, injecting them with a poison that paralyzes them.

 Does Syn-ake Really Work?

 Our young reporter started her research by taking a closer look at the study done by Pentapharm.
 They tested Syn-Ak on 45 people, which were divided into three groups.
 The first group was given a cream with 4% Syn-ake, the second a cream with 10% Argireline (another “Botox in a jar” peptide), and the third a placebo.

 The results?
 The group who used Syn-Ake saw a 52% reduction in wrinkles.
 The other two creams didn’t show any significant results.
 Impressed but slightly biased, don’t you think?

 Let’s see what independent studies say now.

 For this 2009 study, 37 women with “mild-to-moderate, fine and coarse periocular and perioral wrinkles” used a cream with “multiple growth factors, antioxidants, and a collagen-building peptide [Syn-Ake]” twice a day for 3 months.
 The results?

 “The early onset of efficacy observed within minutes of application suggests that this unique combination of HA filling spheres and a muscle contraction-inhibiting peptide may work synergistically to promote rapid reductions in wrinkle appearance.
 The ability of HA to attract and retain moisture may contribute to the observed smoothing effect on lines and wrinkles. […]